Are you taking your kids camping for the first time? Here are the things you need to know!

 Give them a chance to ask questions if there is anything they are yet to understand fully.
 Make sure that they know everything.
 Tell them that there is no TV or video game there and that they will be away from home and comfortable bed but only for a few days.

 Teach Them about the Outdoors

-It’s normal that many children are not familiar with nature, that’s why it should not be a surprise why many kids don’t show respect to Mother Nature.
+Normally, many children are not familiar with nature; that’s why it should not be a surprise why many kids don’t show respect to Mother Nature.
 Camping would be a great learning experience for them.
 When camping, they will be exposed to different plant and wildlife; they will also learn how to live in the moment without the distraction of modern technology.

 Plan Several Outdoor Activities

 Let your kids enjoy the best parts of the camping trip by being around nature.
 Spend time observing the wildlife, seeing the different species of flowers and birds.
 Look at the trees, rocks, sunset, and star constellations.
 Bring a guidebook with you that will make it easier for you and your kids to learn more about the things they see around.

 You may also think of other activities you might enjoy as a family.
 If you are camping nearby the lake, highlight the fact that you can swim or ride the canoe – the more fun activities, the better.
 Make them excited about what you are going to do on your trip.

 Do a Practice Run